-results from our empirical analyses.
+of interest (municipality size, age, education level, and gender), adjust for over- or underrepresentation on these cells, and accordingly weigh results from our empirical analyses.
 Full technical details on the survey are available in a dedicated report (Drouhot et al. 2021).
 Weighted results are representative of adults living in German cities of at least 50,000 inhabitants.

-Operationalisation of Evaluation and Participation Assent
+Operationalisation of evaluation and participation assent

 The DivA-survey includes a large battery of questions regarding evaluation of diversity, its experience and support for interventions.
 We use three questions each to approximate the latent dimensions evaluation and participation diversity assent.
-We use questions with the same answer categories for analytical ease, presented in table 1.
-Evaluation assent refers to questions that ask the respondents to evaluate diversity broadly, whether it is an asset for society (enriching for the city, language plurality is a good thing) and individuals (young people benefit from contact).
-Participation questions ask whether the diversity of society should be reflected in its institutions and the public space.
+We use questions with the same answer categories for analytical ease as presented in Table 1.
+Evaluation assent refers to guestions that ask the respondents to evaluate diversity broadly, whether it is an asset for society (enriching for the city, language plurality is a good thing) and individuals (young people benefit from contact).
+Here the emphasis is on how respondents judge the effects of diversification.
+In contrast, participation questions are about possible consequences and ask whether the diversity of society should be reflected in its institutions and the public space.
 The three items address the distribution of public resources (public funding for minority cultures), political representation (diverse parliaments) and public presence of minorities (mosque building).
+To check the empirical relationship between these items, we conducted a confirmatory factor analysis.
+We can confirm, albeit with some level of covariation between the two factors, that the questions do load onto two separate factors with satisfactory measurement fit statistics.
+See appendix A1 for the full CFA table.
+We deliberately included the more contested issues of language and Islam to arrive at a realistic evaluation of diversity assent.